mgimeno/arduino-puzzle-box/README.md

 ## What is this?

-This is the source code and schematics for a custom puzzle box that I built.
+This is the source code and schematics for a custom puzzle box that I designed and built.

 The box is locked from the inside (using a servomotor) and to be opened, one needs to solve the 5 puzzles built-in.